How Iwobi and Doucoure inspired Everton against Crystal Palace | Goal.com

 - From Jesus to Saliba - How Arsenal’s summer transfer plans could be impacted by Champions League blow

-With the game just 21 minutes old, Jean-Philippe Mateta fired the visitors ahead while Jordan Ayew doubled the advantage nine minutes before the half time break.
+After 21 minutes, Jean-Philippe Mateta fired the visitors ahead while Jordan Ayew doubled the advantage nine minutes before the half-time break.

 Despite looking destined for defeat, Michael Keane reduced the deficit for Everton six minutes before the hour mark, before Richarlison restored parity for the hosts in the 75th minute.